 - Cook covered for about 45 minutes, adding a little water if necessary during cooking.

-- Fry the zucchini in a pan in a spoon of scented oil 5-6 min.
-Keep warm.
+- Fry the zucchini in a pan with a spoonful of scented oil 5-6 min.
+Keep the zuccini warm.

 Here’s the page for the rack of lamb recipe if you prefer to read it in French.

 Wines Of Domaine Deiss

 Domaine Deiss Burlenberg Cru d’ Alsace, a red wine that is dominantly Pinot Noir grapes, the only red wine grape grown in Alsace.
 The Burlenberg vineyard is a calcareous limestone similar to that you can find in Cotes de Nuits in Burgundy.
 Here’s an alternative link to purchase Domaine Deiss online

 The wine is a full-bodied red wine with a nose of black fruits, such as black raspberries, black currants, and blackberry, as well as nutmeg and smoke.
 This wine will age 10 – 15 years.